PSPDFKit/react-native/README.md

 </ResourceDictionary>
 ```

+21. Change the Package Name of the application to match the bundle ID you registered with PSPDFKit.
+More details on this can be found in https://pspdfkit.com/guides/windows/current/faq/what-is-a-bundle-id/.
-21. Change the target SDK of YourApp to >= 10.0.17134 and Min Version to >= 10.0.16299 : Right Click on YourApp -> Properties.
+22. Change the target SDK of YourApp to >= 10.0.17134 and Min Version to >= 10.0.16299 : Right Click on YourApp -> Properties.
 Go to
     Application and change Target Version to >= 10.0.17134 and change Min Version to >= 10.0.16299.
     ![Change SDK Version](screenshots/changeVersionSDK.png)
-22. Save Changes: File -> Save All
+23. Save Changes: File -> Save All
-23. Add the `PSPDFKitView` and `PSPDFKit` module into your `App.windows.js` file, located at the base of `YourApp` folder, and add a open button to allow the user to navigate the file system.
+24. Add the `PSPDFKitView` and `PSPDFKit` module into your `App.windows.js` file, located at the base of `YourApp` folder, and add a open button to allow the user to navigate the file system.

 ```javascript
 import React, { Component } from "react";